UNStats/gender_data_portal/metadata_md/II_5__Ief9e0d38__metadata.md

 ## Importance of the indicator in addressing gender issues and its limitation

+**Rationale**

-**Rationale** The indicator is explicitly referenced in the text of target 4.1: ‘ensure that all girls and boys complete [...] primary and secondary education’.
+The indicator is explicitly referenced in the text of target 4.1: "ensure that all girls and boys complete \[...\] primary and secondary education".
 A completion rate at or near 100% indicates that all or most children and adolescents have completed a level of education by the time they are 3 to 5 years older than the official age of entry into the last grade of that level of education.
 A low completion rate indicates low or delayed entry into a given level of education, high drop-out, high repetition, late completion, or a combination of these factors.
 The completion rate can be used either as a self-standing indicator or in combination with SDG indicator 4.1.1 \(proportion of children and young people \(a\) in Grade 2 or 3; \(b\) at the end of primary education; and \(c\) at the end of lower secondary education achieving at least a minimum proficiency level in \(I\) reading and \(ii\) mathematics\).
-Combining the completion rate with indicator 4.1.1 provides information on the percentage of children or young people in a cohort who achieve a minimum level of proficiency, and not only on the percentage of children in school who achieve minimum proficiency. **Comment and limitations** Three common issues affect the indicator.
+Combining the completion rate with indicator 4.1.1 provides information on the percentage of children or young people in a cohort who achieve a minimum level of proficiency, and not only on the percentage of children in school who achieve minimum proficiency.

+**Comment and limitations**

+Three common issues affect the indicator.
 First, the age group 3-5 years above the official age of entry into the last grade for a given level of education was selected for the calculation of the completion rate to allow for some delayed entry or repetition.
 In countries where entry can occur very late or where repetition is common, some children or adolescents in the age group examined may still attend school and the eventual rate of completion may therefore be underestimated.
 Second, as the indicator is calculated from household survey data, itis subject to time lag in the availability of data.
 Third, when multiple surveys are available, they may provide conflicting information due to the possible presence of sampling and non-sampling errors in survey data.
 Responding to a request by the Technical Cooperation Group \(TCG\) on the Indicators for SDG 4 -Education 2030, a refinement of the methodology to model completion rate estimates has been developed \(Barakat et al. 2021\), following an approach similar to that used for the estimation of child mortality rates.
 The model ensures that these common challenges with household survey data, such as timeliness and sampling or non-sampling errors are addressed to provide annual, up-to-date \(through short-term projections\) and more robust data, including for children and youth who complete each level later than 3-5 years above the official age of entry into the last grade.

 ---